MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 ## Understand how to extract content with the Python SDK

-As a developer, you can use code, rather than the Foundry portal UI, to extract meaning from content.
+As a developer, you can also use code to extract meaning from content.
 The Foundry playground provides various code samples to get you started with information extraction with Azure Content Understanding.

 ![Screenshot of the sample code provided in the Foundry playground.](./media/content-understanding-code-example.png)